 A post on Medium in May 2016 attempted to tackle a seemingly unanswerable question: what's the weirdest town in America?
-To do this, Lyman Stone used twenty different variables, including what percentage of each city's population was foreign-born, married, working, in the armed forces, etc. He then compared that data to national averages.
+To do this, Lyman Stone used 20 different variables, including what percentage of each city's population was foreign-born, married, working, in the armed forces, etc. He then compared that data to national averages.
 What he found was that San Jose, CA, is the most bizarre town in the US.
 But though it may be demographically weird, San Jose doesn't hold a candle to these weird small towns in the United States.

 Truth be told, there are thousands of weird US towns that didn't make this list, some of which include Hollywood, Portland, and Providence.
 The following, however, are notorious for their stark oddity.
-If you've ever wanted to travel America in search of the silliest, saddest, and most psychopathic of all the states, consider this a travel guide to the weirdest small towns in America.
+If you've ever wanted to travel America in search of the silliest, saddest, and most unhinged of all the states, consider this a travel guide to the weirdest small towns in America.

 In 1981, there were 1,000 people living in Centralia, PA.
-By 2010, there were 10.
+By 2010, there were less than a dozen.
 What happened?
 Well, there's been a coal mine fire burning beneath the town since 1962.
 Sinkholes, toxic smoke, gas—the highway itself is hot to the touch.
 Residents apparently couldn't deal.
 Although it's been on fire for decades, experts believe that it may burn for another 250 years.